stidjaco/GMSEUS/README.md

 * **GCR2**: 0-1, the ratio of the average width of the panel-row short edge (**rowWidth**) to the horizontal ground distance between identical panel-rows points, defined as the sum of **widthAvg** and **rowSpace**.
 If **numRow** is greater than 0, **GCR2** is an actual **GCR2** for the array.
 Otherwise, **GCR2** is estimated by linear regression of latitude and longitude by mount and module type, unitless
 * **mount**: mount technology derived from the azimuth and geometry of each panel-row within the array or from existing sources, with preference given to newly derived mount technology.
 Either `fixed_axis`, `single_axis`, `dual_axis`, or `mixed_` with a lower-case letter denoting the mixed mounts (e.g., `mixed_fs`), unitless
 * **tilt**: panel-row tilt for fixed-axis arrays (including arrays with mixed-mounting) from existing sources and filled in by **tiltEst**, degrees from zenith
-* **tiltEst**: estimated panel-row tilt for fixed-axis arrays (including arrays with mixed-mounting) estimated using pvlib, degrees from zenith
+* **tiltEst**: estimated panel-row tilt for fixed-axis arrays (including arrays with mixed-mounting) estimated using pvlib, degrees above horizontal
 * **avgAzimuth**: median estimated azimuth of panel-rows within array bounds or reported azimuth from existing sources, with preference given to newly estimated azimuth.
 For single-axis tracking arrays, this is the cardinal direction of the long edge.
 For all other mount types, this is the cardinal direction of the panel-row face, degrees from north
 * **avgLength**: median length of the long edge of panel-rows within an array, meters
 * **avgWidth**: median length of the short edge of panel-rows within an array, meters